City Springs Art Walk

-The current City Springs Art Walk includes sculptures from two collections.
-The Town Turtles are bringing back a bit of the City's history to help celebrate our 20th anniversary.
-The turtles will be on display from mid-June through September.
-And then we are displaying a selection of artwork from the 2023 ArtSS in the Open Sculpture Contest.
+The current City Springs Art Walk includes sculptures from two collections: the Town Turtles and selected works from the 2023 ArtSS in the Open Sculpture Contest.

-A couple of familiar "faces" (and their colorful shells) have taken up residence around the City Green and in Byers Theatre lobby to celebrate the City's birthday!
+Familiar faces with colorful shells are on display around City Green and in the Byers Theatre lobby to celebrate the City's birthday.

 By Joni Younkins-Herzog